martoscloudarchitect/ComprehensiveAzureAIPOCFramework/README.md

 ## 📚 How to Use This Repository

+Not everything in this repo is new, but do you have a full end to end mindset covering all the rooms of the house in a new solution?

 This is a **learn-by-doing** journey structured in two parts:

 ### **Part 1: [Infrastructure Deployment](ai_environment_deployment.md)** (15 minutes)